hotwired/stimulus/README.md

 </div>
 ```

-Annotate your HTML with controller, target, and action attributes.
+Sprinkle your HTML with magic controller, target, and action attributes.
 Then write a compatible controller.
-Stimulus wires it up for you automatically:
+Stimulus brings it to life for you automatically:

 ```js
 // hello_controller.js